blancaat/online-store-jatdigit/INFO-DOCKER.md

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
 You should see that `PRODUCTS-SERVICE` and `CART-SERVICE` is now registered.

-1. _In a new CMD/Terminal window_, run a fourth container for the web-service.
+1. _In a new CMD/Terminal window_, run a fourth container for the WEB microservice.
 This is a web-application for viewing the information by requesting from all the microservices.

     ```sh
     docker run --name web --hostname web --network online-store-net -p 3333:3333 online-store-microservice java -jar app.jar web --registration.server.hostname=<eg server ip addr>